kristianmandrup/sencha_touch-notes_app/www/docs/Command line.md

 # Compile SASS

+Run the command

+$ compass compile

-Run the command “compass compile” in the Terminal from within the resources/sass directory.
+in the Terminal from within the resources/sass directory.

 # Run Sinatra server